-the clock should start from the date the decision to treat is made and this should be clearly noted in the health records.
+the clock should start from the date the decision to treat is made and this should be clearly noted in the health records the section on patients who do not attend their appointment provides further detail on this aspect.

 (e) When a patient rebooks their appointment following a FIRST appointment DNA that stopped and nullified their earlier clock.